 Hans suggested a couple of years later that we organize a jazz group, a task which he took on with great success.
 We debuted in 1996 in Budapest, in a jazz club that Hans had arranged to take over for the evening.
 I still have the recording that one of our friends made on a little portable tape recorder.

-Thus far, we've played seventeen cities in fifteen countries in fifteen years - in Summer 2012 we plan to play at the ICOHTEC meeting in Barcelona, Spain.
+Thus far, we've played eighteen cities in sixteen countries in seventeen years - in Summer 2014 we plan to play at the ICOHTEC meeting in Brasov, Romania.

 1996 Budapest, Hungary